-Azure Disk Encryption with Azure AD (previous release)
+Azure Disk Encryption with Azure Active Directory (AD) (previous release)

 The new release of Azure Disk Encryption eliminates the requirement for providing an Azure Active Directory (Azure AD) application parameter to enable VM disk encryption.
 With the new release, you're no longer required to provide Azure AD credentials during the enable encryption step.
 All new VMs must be encrypted without the Azure AD application parameters by using the new release.
 For instructions on how to enable VM disk encryption by using the new release, see Azure Disk Encryption for Linux VMs.
 VMs that were already encrypted with Azure AD application parameters are still supported and should continue to be maintained with the AAD syntax.